 Charter Schools.
 Charter schools, with few exceptions, receive Pupil Transportation funding through the charter school categorical funding model (EC, commencing with Section 47633).
 This funding model provides categorical block grant funds in lieu of various categorical programs, including Pupil Transportation.
 These block grant funds are allocated as part of the Principal Apportionment process.
 LEAs and charter schools may wish to consider this in their discussions about how to provide transportation services to charter school pupils.

 If you have any questions regarding this apportionment, please contact

-Christina Schlueter, Assistant Fiscal Consultant, Categorical Allocations and Management Assistance Unit, by phone at 916-324-9806 or by e-mail at email@example.com [Note, the preceding contact information is no longer valid and has been replaced by Christina Kersey, Fiscal Consultant, Categorical Allocations & Management Assistance Unit, at 916-324-9806 or by e-mail at firstname.lastname@example.org.]
+Christina Schlueter, Assistant Fiscal Consultant, Categorical Allocations and Management Assistance Unit, by phone at 916-324-9806 or by e-mail at firstname.lastname@example.org [Note, the preceding contact information is no longer valid and has been replaced by Christina Kersey, Fiscal Consultant, Categorical Allocations & Management Assistance Unit, at 916-324-9806 or by e-mail at email@example.com.]
+[Note, the preceding contact information is no longer valid and has been replaced by Julie Klein Briggs, Fiscal Consultant, Categorical Allocations & Management Assistance Unit, by phone at 916-323-6191 or by e-mail at firstname.lastname@example.org.]

 Jeannie Oropeza, Deputy Superintendent